nikoslaz/A_language_compiler/README.md

 Where input_file is the path to the source code file.
 If no file is provided, the lexer will read from standard input.

+NOTE: This program was run and tested inside Debian PC "Kasos"

 Authors:
 csd4844 - Nikoletta Arvaniti
 csd4922 - Nikolaos Lazaridis